-Catholic Charities in Alameda and Contra Costa County.
+Catholic Charities in Alameda and Contra Costa County and Oakland.

 Basic and emergency needs can be addressed by Catholic Charities in Oakland, Contra Costa, and Alameda County California.
 Many of the programs are provided to address rent and housing needs, homeless prevention, job and educational support, and similar needs.